gvwilson/thirdbit/src/fiction/santas/index.md

 Santa Hood snapped,
 her arm still deep in her sack.

-And then the smaller gray fin decided it was now or never and changed course and raced toward them.
+And then the owner of the first gray fin decided it was now or never and changed course toward them.
-The shark the fin belonged to was a menacing dark bulk just below the surface.

-Finner felt the dinghy squelch beneath his bootless foot as Santa Greenwood tried to stand up again and Santa Hood ducked so as not to be beheaded by the ax he actually wasn't being very careful with.
+The dinghy squelch beneath Finner's bootless foot as Santa Greenwood tried to stand up again and Santa Hood ducked so as not to be beheaded by the ax he actually wasn't being very careful with.